The Speed You Gain From Interim Executive Results

 One of the best things about interim executive results is the speed.
 Talent comes and goes as quick as you want.
 There’s no paperwork to get through or severance packages to deliver.
 Hiring the services of an independent contractor for short-time projects gives you more hours of work instead of the hours you lose in recruiting, hiring and letting people go.

-The process starts with defining the skills you need and then working backward from there.
+The process to get interim executive results starts with defining the skills you need and then working backward from there.
 You may already know someone who has that skill or you can find them through one of many platforms, like Cerius, that connect businesses to freelancers, contractors, and consultants.

 When you hire an interim executive, you’re hiring them for a short-term project.
 Their work and interaction with your company are limited which means they don’t need to be trained and provided with facilities.
 They normally do the project from their own office and may only come in briefly to discuss details.